Trading & Risk Management Glossary

 Prop Firm

 A firm that provides capital to traders under strict risk rules.
+Understanding these rules is critical — see our prop firm risk rule breakdown .

 Trailing Stop